 1. Belgian Malinois

 Belgian Malinois are highly valued as watch dogs due to their intelligence, energy, and protectiveness.
-They have a strong instinct to guard their family and territory, and their courage, agility, and alertness make them highly effective at deterring intruders.
+They have a strong instinct to guard family members and territory, and their courage, agility, and alertness make them highly effective at deterring intruders.
 On average, a Belgian Malinois weighs between 40-80 pounds and can grow up to 24-26 inches tall at the shoulder.
 Belgian Malinois are also highly prized for their abilities in police and military work.
 They are highly trainable and have a strong work ethic, making them ideal for demanding roles such as sniffer dogs, protection dogs, and search and rescue dogs.
 Their energy, drive, and intelligence make them some of the most sought-after dogs for these types of work, and they are widely regarded as one of the top breeds for these applications.

 2. Doberman Pinscher